 Passing the Assembly, A.B.
 2172 would permit the removal and use of home brewed beer in connection with a club meeting held on the premises of an authorized licensee.
 The bill would also permit club …More

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Passing the House and under Senate consideration, H.B.
-733 authorizes the holder of multiple manufacturer’s licenses at the same location to allow the sampling, sales, and consumption of products produced under the licenses at each …More
+Passing both legislative chambers, H.B.
+733 authorizes the holder of multiple manufacturer’s licenses at the same location to allow the sampling, sales, and consumption of products produced under the licenses at each of the licensed …More

 Earlier today, the House Ways and Means Subcommittee on Tax Revenue held a Member Day Hearing on Tax Legislation.
 All members of Congress were invited to testify in front of the committee about their proposals …More